SESYNC-ci/advanced-tidyverse-lesson/docs/_slides/stringr.md

 ===

-Just by knowing the order that months, days, and years appear, we can actually circumvent all of those previous steps to find and convert the date information right from the full filename using the function `mdy`
+Just by knowing the order that months, days, and years appear, we can actually circumvent all of those previous steps to find and convert the date information right from the full filename using the function `mdy`.